 Office-holders

-The office-holders of the Company shall consist of a Chairperson, two Deputy Chairpersons, the Company Secretary and Treasurer, all of whom shall be appointed annually by the Board at the first Board meeting held following an Annual General Meeting from amongst the Directors elected at the previous Annual General Meeting.
+The office-holders of the Company shall consist of a Chairperson, two Deputy Chairpersons, and the Company Secretary, all of whom shall be appointed annually by the Board at the first Board meeting held following an Annual General Meeting from amongst the Directors elected at the previous Annual General Meeting.

 For the avoidance of doubt, an office-holder remains in office until the first Board meeting following an Annual General Meeting.